alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

+Random Forest will be used as baseline model, and we will tune the hyperparameters of Decision Tree and implement threshold analysis to beat that baseline.
+Fraud cost costs higher compare to monitoring cost.
+So, recall score must never decrease.
+It either stays the same or increases.

 ## Hyperparamter Tuning
 These are the best hyperparameters for Decision Tree.
 > param_grid = {'max_leaf_nodes': 15, 'min_samples_leaf': 1e05, 'min_impurity_decrease': 8}

+At normal threshold (0.5):
+> Recall: 0.782520325203252
+> Precision: 0.8850574712643678
+> F1-score: 0.8306364617044227

+At optimal threshold (0.375):
+> Recall: 0.7845528455284553
+> Precision: 0.8812785388127854
+> F1-score: 0.8301075268817204

-By choosing 0.375 as threshold, and limiting our recall score to be not lower than our baseline's recall score, F1-score increases to 82 %, slightly lower than the baseline's F1-score.
-Because of the recall score increases a bit, we managed to beat the baseline score.
+By choosing 0.375 as threshold, and limiting our recall score to be not lower than our baseline's recall, F1-score increases to 83 %, slightly lower than the baseline's F1-score.
+But we still managed to beat our baseline because of that higher recall.

 The key takeaway here is even though the percentage difference of _Cost (RM)_ of our tuned Decision Tree and baseline is not even 1 %, we still managed to decrease training time (training cost) by 99.5 %.